 A Presentation on the City of Albuquerque Planning Department was given to the Commissioners by the Planning Director, Susie Lubar and the Associate Director, Matthew Conrad.
 Director Lubar advised that there are 6 divisions within the Planning Department:

-Code Enforcement, Division Manager, Brennon Williams overseas – Zoning and Housing codes
+Code Enforcement, Division Manager, Brennon Williams – Zoning and Housing codes

-Building Safety , Division Manager, Land Clark – provides electrical, plumbing and building plan review; issues building permits; and enforces building, electrical, plumbing, elevator and boiler codes
+Building Safety , Division Manager, Land Clark – Electrical, plumbing and building plan review; building permits; enforces building, electrical, plumbing, elevator and boiler codes

-Development Review Services, Division Manager, (City Engineer Bryan Wolfe) overseas the – Hydrology, Traffic Engineering, Impact Fee program
+Development Review Services, Division Manager, (City Engineer Bryan Wolfe)– Hydrology, Traffic Engineering, Impact Fee program

-Urban Design and Development , Division Manager, Russell Brito overseas– current planning, long range planning, and Metropolitan Redevelopment Agency, AGIS , Division Manager (Michelle Gricius)–overseas collection of data and provides up to date and innovative online mapping capabilities and information concerning property within the City of Albuquerque
+Urban Design and Development , Division Manager, Russell Brito - Current planning, Long range planning,

+Metropolitan Redevelopment Agency, AGIS , Division Manager Michelle Gricius– Collection of data and provides up to date and innovative online mapping capabilities and information concerning property within the City of Albuquerque

-Administration, which includes, amongst other things, the Office of Neighborhood Coordination which oversees approximately 150 neighborhood associations, both recognized and unrecognized.
-ONC staff also produces the newsletter and provides notice to neighborhood associations and individual property owners that might be affected by special exceptions, liquor licenses, etc…
+Administration, which includes, amongst other things, the Office of Neighborhood Coordination (ONC) which oversees approximately 150 neighborhood associations, both recognized and unrecognized.
+ONC staff also produces the newsletter and provides notice to neighborhood associations and individual property owners that might be affected by special exceptions, liquor licenses, etc.

-Director Lubar gave an overview of all of the changes being made to the department divisions and how they are implementing new policies and new ways to better serve the public.
+Director Lubar gave an overview of all of the changes being made in department divisions and how they are implementing new policies and new ways to better serve the public.
 For example, a one stop shop, where the plan reviewers from Solid Waste, DMD, Fire, Environmental Health, Planning, and the Water Authority are all in one building so that customers can get development plans reviewed and permitted in one location.
 Fast Trax is where you can pay an extra fee to get expedited plan reviews.
-E-Plan is an online electronic submittal system that allows for the review and commenting of building plans to be submitted online was implemented in April 2013.
+E-Plan is an online electronic submittal system that allows for the review and commenting of building plans to be submitted online and was implemented in April 2013.
 Deadlines have been implemented for all planners that review plans in order to promote efficiency and timely customer service.
 Same day over the counter reviews of small projects like pools, porches, fences, and minor remodels was recently initiated.
 Finally, the department is working on changing the philosophy of the entire department to be more customer friendly and helpful.
 All staff recently completed a mandatory customer service training session.

 A presentation on recyclers was given by Minda McGonagle, an in-house lobbyist for government affairs and Policy Advisor for Brownstein Hyatt Farber Schreck.
 She represents small business metal recycling.
 Responsible Metals Recyclers Initiative (RMRI) is one of her clients.
 RMRI is a group of metal recyclers that understand there is a problem with scrap metal theft.
 Minda handed out several documents.
 (Code of Ethics, Metal Dealer’s Registration Application, MD Purchase Record, List of Registered Recycler Businesses in Albuquerque)